CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells.md

 # Spells

 Spells are ways a character can use their Magic Skills.
-Think about these as cool ways someone has figured out to use Fogent Magic System.

-Spells require Magic Skills to perform, a CL required to cast, and an amount of Magic Resource consumed proportionate to the required CL level.
+To use a Spell a character must:

+- Have the appropriate Magic Skills to perform said Spell.
+- Achieve the CL required to cast said Spell with their Magic Skill Roll.
+- Have Magic Resource to consume proportionate to the Spell's CL.

+Some spells can consume additional Magic Resource for improved effects.

 ## Spells In Combat